yarnpkg/rfcs/accepted/0000-workspaces.md

 better behavior for most users anyways.
 It also (likely) ends up being much faster since it does not have to resolve dependencies for each workspace.

+### Cross-linking

+One of the major benefits to having workspaces is being able to test changes across many packages at once.

+In order to accomplish this, when we have a workspace that depends on another we need to link it in.

+As part of the install process, every single dependency in the entire tree should lookup to see if it exists within the local project as a workspace.
+If it does, it should then compare the requested version range and see if the local version matches.

+If it does match we should symlink the workspace in as a dependency instead of requesting it from the cache/registry.

+If it does not match we should not symlink it in.
+We can also add a flag that warns when this happens.

+### Building workspaces (`postinstall`)

+Because workspaces can depend on one another as `devDependencies` that are then needed for build scripts in `postinstall` hooks, we need to make sure that they are ordered correctly.

+Instead of simply iterating through every workspace and running the postinstall script, we need to topologically sort them based on which workspaces depend on what.

+If we encounter circular dependencies, we can still run the postinstall hooks, but we should warn the user.

 #### `yarn.lock`

 Treating the install process of an entire project including its workspaces as a